County Hall, Navan

 County Hall is a municipal facility on Dublin Road in Navan, County Meath, Ireland.

 History

 The building, which was originally commissioned as a call centre for Quinn Insurance, was completed in early 2010.
-After Quinn Insurance went into administration in March 2010, Meath County Council, which had previously occupied aging offices in Railway Street, acquired the building for €5.1 million in 2013.
+After Quinn Insurance went into administration in March 2010, Meath County Council, which had previously occupied ageing offices in Railway Street, acquired the building for €5.1 million in 2013.
 The county council then refurbished the building to a design by Bucholz McEvoy at a further cost of €2.1 million and then established its headquarters there in 2017.